VisuRiddles: Fine-grained Perception is a Primary Bottleneck for Multimodal Large Language Models in Abstract Visual Reasoning: Experiment

 \subsection{Main Results}

 Table~\ref{tab:main_res} presents performance of various MLLMs on VisuRiddles benchmark.
 We summarize the key observations as follows:

 \textbf{Performance of Open-Source MLLMs.} Most open-source MLLMs demonstrate limited performance on VisuRiddles, with accuracies across core categories often close to random choice and consistently failing on the two high-level reasoning tasks, which reveals a substantial gap between current model capabilities and human performance in AVR.
+Notably, the newly released Qwen3-VL-235B-A22B-Instruct and Qwen3-VL-235B-A22B-Thinking exhibit markedly stronger results, though such improvements remain exceptions among open-source models.

-\textbf{Performance of Commercial Models with Thinking Mode.} Several commercial MLLMs with ‘thinking’ mode, such as GPT-o1, Claude-3-7-Sonnet-Thinking, and Gemini2.5-Pro, achieve comparatively improved performance on VisuRiddles.
+\textbf{Performance of Commercial Models with Thinking Mode.} Several commercial MLLMs with ‘thinking’ mode achieve comparatively improved performance on VisuRiddles.
 Their advantage is particularly notable in structured tasks like Sudoku and Raven.
 These results indicate that AVR can benefit from advanced reasoning capabilities.
-However, the overall performance remains unsatisfactory, suggesting that reasoning enhancements alone are insufficient to address the core challenges of this task.
+However, the overall performance remains limited.

-\textbf{Effectiveness of Model Scaling and CoT Prompting.} Strategies such as increasing model size and applying CoT prompting, though commonly used to enhance reasoning, are ineffective for AVR.
+\textbf{Effectiveness of Model Scaling and CoT Prompting.} Strategies such as increasing model size and applying CoT prompting, though commonly used to enhance reasoning, are ineffective for AVR tasks.
 Models with larger parameter scales do not consistently outperform smaller ones, and CoT yields only limited improvements on select tasks.
 These findings indicate that scaling in model parameter or inference time is insufficient to address the core challenges of AVR.

-\textbf{Effectiveness of Our Perception-Enhanced Model.} Our perception-enhanced model significantly outperforms other MLLMs across all categories of VisuRiddles, particularly in high-level reasoning tasks, Sudoku reasoning and Raven reasoning, demonstrating the model’s ability to handle structurally complex visual patterns.
-Importantly, these gains are achieved without changing model architecture or size, but solely through training on data with perceptual description, highlighting that the improvement arises from enhanced perceptual abstraction rather than stronger reasoning capacity.
-These results affirm the critical role of fine-grained perceptual supervision in abstract visual reasoning and emphasize the need to model intermediate perceptual processes for better performance on structurally complex tasks.
+\textbf{Effectiveness of PAVR.} PAVR significantly outperforms other MLLMs across all categories of VisuRiddles, especially in high-level reasoning tasks, demonstrating the model's ability to handle complex visual patterns.
+Notably, compared to the baseline, the significant improvement achieved by training on data with perceptual descriptions through SFT highlights the critical role of fine-grained perceptual ability in AVR tasks.
+On the other hand, the application of RL further enhances performance across various dimensions on VisuRiddles, with the improvements primarily stemming from enhanced reasoning capabilities through strategic guidance.

+We also provide the results of PAVR on the VisuLogic~\citep{xu2025visulogic} benchmark in ~\ref{appendix:visulogic}.
+The experimental results further support our conclusions.